aolney/ct-modular-book/docs/01-introduction.md

 One argument was that computing involved *algorithmic thinking*, which is designing algorithms to solve problems (cf. programming), and this kind of thinking was unique to computing.
 Some even thought that this kind of thinking could improve thinking generally.

-*Computational thinking* appears to have been coined in the 1980's by Seymour Papert and popularized in his book *Mindstorms* [@Papert1980].
+*Computational thinking* appears to have been coined in the 1980s by Seymour Papert and popularized in his book *Mindstorms* [@Papert1980].
-Papert was a mathematician by training, and his approach was much broader than the algorithmic thinking folks that came before.
+Papert was a mathematician by training, and his approach was much broader than the algorithmic thinking approach that came before.
-Instead, his approach was empirical and embraced model building, with an emphasis on simulated microworlds containing robots (LEGO Mindstorms takes its name from this work).
+Instead, his approach was empirical and embraced model building, which he implemented using simulated microworlds containing robots (LEGO Mindstorms takes its name from this work).

 Unfortunately today it's very hard to get agreement on what computational thinking is, so definitions tend to be squishy.
 Some want to reduce it to computer literacy, others to basic programming, and yet others to discovery learning with computers, etc.